Over the last week, site work has taken a break due to the snow.

 See the results here.

-On Thursday, September 26, the Park District hosted a Community Open House to share refined tot lot concept designs and collect feedback.
+On Tuesday, September 17, the Park District hosted a Community Open House to share refined playground concept designs and collect feedback.
 Thank you to everyone who attended last night’s meeting!

 See the survey results here.

-The Planning and Projects team was at Larry Fink Park’s tot lot on the following dates to share playground equipment options and collect feedback
+The Planning and Projects team was at Lincoln Park on the following dates to share playground equipment options and collect feedback:

 Thank you to everyone who visited the park to share your feedback on the playground equipment!
 Your feedback will be used to refine the playground design options.